RedditRecs

 Reddit Icon

-MVPIfYaNasty • about 1 month ago
+MVPIfYaNasty • 2 months ago

 I mean, I think this is solid advice, but alternatively…just sell it.
 I sold my AWU2 a couple months ago and transitioned to a Tactix.
 I regret nothing.